Vizuri/train/README.md

 ## Walk-through - Personal Use

 The following section is a walk-through of usage for personal use (Useful for demos and individuals involved in QA/documentation/support teams)

-Pull the associated Docker image, note that you may want to use a specific version of the image:
+Pull the Docker image:

 ```
-vagrant@dockertest:~$ docker pull vizuri/train
+vagrant@dockertest:~$ docker pull kizbitz/train
 Using default tag: latest
 latest: Pulling from kizbitz/train
 843e2bded498: Pull complete